July 17, 2012 by Jeff Hurt

 So imagine my surprise recently when attending a conference VIP association event at a ranch that I discovered it was a hunting ranch for exotic animals.
 The destination had organized the outdoor event for the association’s board of directors and chapter leaders attending the national conference.

-significant historical significance.
+The ranch had significant historical significance.
 It was the home of a former state governor.
 He had entertained Presidents Nixon and Johnson at his ranch.
 He had ridden in the same car as President Kennedy when he was shot.

 The ranch was beautiful.
 The service unbelievable.
 The food fantastic.
 The heat was unbearable!